atulpatil87/Priyesh069/README.md

 ### Hi there, I'm Atul Patil! 👋

-I'm a passionate software tester and web developer hailing from Jalgaon, Maharashtra.
+I'm a passionate software tester and web developer.
 Currently, I'm working at MiM-Essay company located in South Delhi, where I combine my skills in testing and development to deliver high-quality software solutions.

 💻 As a Software Tester:
 - I meticulously test software applications, ensuring their functionality, usability, and performance meet the highest standards.